-Figure 10 shows how the statistical power in detecting these gaussian-peak-scenarios is affected by: (i) the elevation of the erosional peak; (ii) its amplitude; (iii) its width; and (iv) the detrital sample size.
+Figure 10 shows how the statistical power in detecting these Gaussian peak scenarios is affected by (i) the elevation of the erosional peak, (ii) its amplitude, (iii) its width, and (iv) the detrital sample size.
 An increase in sample size and/or an increase in amplitude of the erosional peak always correspond to higher statistical power.
-The elevation of the erosional peak affects the statistical power depending on the position of the erosional peak relative to the peak of hypsometry (Fig.10).
-In the case of a broad gaussian function of erosion ($1\sigma = 500$ m), minima (blue areas) are observed where the erosional peak is located at elevations straddling 2,800 m (Fig. 10A,B).
-These minima in statistical power at ~2,800 m coincide with the broad frequency peak of catchment elevations (Fig. 10C).
-In this elevation range, the diffused increase in erosion efficiency does accentuate the peak of the hypsometric curve, but it results in a limited effect size (i.e. a small d{KS} dissimilarity to "Euni").
-With this configuration, all erosion scenarios peaking within ca. 2,700-2,900 m produce detrital distributions whose effect size is detected in only <60% of the simulations, regardless of sample size and peak amplitude.
-This implies that certain combinations of erosional pattern and distribution of bedrock ages are poorly suited to be investigated by means of tracer thermochronology.
+The elevation of the erosional peak affects the statistical power depending on the position of the erosional peak relative to the peak of hypsometry (Fig. 10).
+In the case of a broad Gaussian function of erosion $(1\sigma = 500 \text{ m})$, minima (blue areas) are observed where the erosional peak is located at elevations straddling 2800 m (Fig. 10a, b).
+These minima in statistical power at \sim 2800 m coincide with the broad frequency peak of catchment elevations (Fig. 10c).
+In this elevation range, the diffused increase in erosion efficiency does accentuate the peak of the hypsometric curve, but it results in a limited effect size (i.e., a small $d{\rm KS}$ dissimilarity to " $E{\rm uni}$ ").
+With this configuration, all erosion scenarios peaking within ca. 2700-2900 m produce detrital distributions whose effect size is detected in only < 60% of the simulations, regardless of sample size and peak amplitude.
+This implies that certain combinations of erosional pattern and distribution of bedrock age are poorly suited to be investigated by means of tracer thermochronology.

-In the case of a narrow gaussian function of erosion ($1\sigma = 100 \text{ m}$) (Fig. 10D,E,F), minima of statistical power are additionally found at peak elevations higher than 3,600 m and lower than 2,200 m (Fig. 10D,E).
+In the case of a narrow Gaussian function of erosion $(1\sigma = 100 \text{ m})$ (Fig. 10d, e, f), minima of statistical power are additionally found at peak elevations higher than 3600 m and lower than 2200 m (Fig. 10d, e).
 These occur because peak erosion is applied to a narrow elevation range that is not frequent enough to produce a statistically relevant number of grains.
-However, in the case of narrow erosional peaks, an increase in sample size substantially increases the statistical power to detect erosion
+However, in the case of narrow erosional peaks, an increase in sample size substantially increases the statistical power to detect erosion scenarios, even if it is centered at the critical elevation of ca. 2700-2900 m described above (Fig. 10d, e).
+This parameter study demonstrates the importance of analyzing the catchment hypsometry and testing erosion scenarios even before collecting data in order to make an informed choice on the appropriate sample sizes and to identify possible scenarios that are unlikely to be detected with high confidence through detrital tracer thermochronology.